hg-mirrors/pypy_revdb/README.rst

   you could in theory move that ``log.rdb`` file on another machine and debug there, if the ``pypy-c`` executable and associated ``libpypy-c.so`` work when copied unchanged on that machine too.

+Note that the log file typically grows at a rate of 1-2 MB per second.
+Assuming size is not a problem, the limiting factor are:

+1. Replaying time.
+If your recorded execution took more than a few minutes, replaying will be painfully slow.
+It sometimes needs to go over the whole log several times in a single session.
+If the bug occurs randomly but rarely, you should run recording for a few minutes, then kill the process and try again, repeatedly until you get the crash.

+2. RAM usage for replaying.
+The RAM requirements are 10 or 15 times larger for replaying than for recording.
+If that is too much, you can try with a lower value for ``MAX_SUBPROCESSES`` in ``_revdb/process.py``, but it will always be several times larger.

 Debugger User Interface